Kgkkjjj/WebBrowser/README.md

 Enable "Use JS Mode" from the same menu (Ctrl+Shift+J) to automatically open all pages in a WebView so complex sites work with JavaScript by default.

-### Optional Go helper
+### Optional Python helper

-Running `go run nethelper.go` starts a small server on port 8090 that can fetch remote pages via `/fetch?url=...`.
-You can load these URLs in the browser to see the integration with a Go networking component.
+Running `python nethelper.py` starts a small server on port `8090` that can fetch remote pages via `/fetch?url=...`.
+The browser automatically starts this server in the background when launched so you can load these URLs to experiment with the networking helper.

 ## License